Chaitu1712/task-scheduler-frontend/README.md

 -	**Notifications**: View notifications for rescheduled or completed tasks.
 -	**Create and Update Tasks**: Add new tasks and modify existing ones.
 -	**Mark Notifications as Read**: Manage your notifications.
+-	**User Authentication**: Login and register pages for user authentication.
 * * *
 ## **Tech Stack**
 -	Frontend Framework: React